What exactly is a gentleman?

 A gentleman is courageous—he sticks his neck out for what he believes in, even if he’s hesitant.
 A gent is honest—he tells the truth, even if it’s not the easiest thing to do.

-He is self-assured; he knows what he likes, what he wants, and what suits him best.
+He is self-assured; he knows what he likes, what he wants, and what

 A gentleman is adventurous—he lives for the unforgettable experience, and strives to immerse himself in things he doesn’t yet fully understand, in order to gain empathy and become more open-minded.